dougmiller/theMetaCityArticles/023-pushing-to-multiple-remotes.md

 Title: Pushing to multiple git repositories
+URL: pushing-to-multiple-git-repositories
 Tags: git
-Blurb: Avoiding single point of failure when pushing git to a single repo (github) by sending to multiple remotes at once.
+Blurb: Avoiding single point of failure when pushing git to a single repo (GitHub) by sending to multiple remotes at once.

 git is a distributed version control.
 Distributed.
 While you can have a single `master` remote it can be very handy to push changes to several remotes while onyl pulling from one.
 Here is how I do it.